DecodeGenetics/Ratatosk/scripts/reference_guiding/README.md

 ## Usage

 1. As the input of the pipeline is BAM files, we recommend [bwa-mem](https://github.com/lh3/bwa) to map the short reads and [minimap2](https://github.com/lh3/minimap2) for the long reads.
-BAM files must be sorted and indexed (`samtools sort` and `samtools index`).
+Input BAM files must be sorted and indexed (`samtools sort` and `samtools index`).

 2. Script `scripts/reference_guiding/Ratatosk.sh` is a bash script submitting sbatch commands.
-It performs the read binning, correction and merging of the corrected reads:
+It performs the read binning, correction and merging:
 ```
 bash scripts/reference_guiding/Ratatosk.sh <reference_genome.fa> <short_reads.bam> <long_reads.bam> <output_prefix> <slurm_partition>
 ```

-* Input:
+**Input**

 - *reference_genome.fa*: FASTA file of the reference genome to which the input short and long reads are mapped to.
 - *short_reads.bam*: BAM file of the input paired-end short reads
 - *long_reads.bam*: BAM file of the input long reads
 - *output_prefix*: Output path where temporary and output files are written.
 This path must contain enough space to run the binning.
 See notes below.
 - *slurm_partition*: Slurm partition where the sbatch jobs will be submitted.
 If no partition is given, the default Slurm partition *nomosix* is used.

-* Output:
+**Output**

 Upon completion of the script, the corrected long reads are available in `<output_prefix>/ratatosk/sample_corrected.fastq`.
 Folder `<output_prefix>/segments` contains temporary files and can be deleted.

 **Important**

 Script `scripts/reference_guiding/Ratatosk.sh` is a work in progress.
 Here are a few considerations to run it that will be subsequently improved:

 - This script was designed specifically to run on a human genome dataset.
 As such, the script assumes that a machine wih at least 48 cores and 350 GB of RAM is available on the Slum partition selected.